spook/ink2pdf/README.md

 ## ink2pdf Usage
 ```
      ink2pdf [options] inkscape-file

--k, --keep           Don't unite the pages into one PDF; keep each page as it's own numbered .pdf file
+     Options:
+      -b  --background L   Use layer L as a backround layer (cannot use with -x)
+      -h  --help           Usage summary
--i, --insert N:file  Insert existing PDF file into document at page N; can use multiple times
+      -i  --insert N:file  Insert existing PDF file into document at page N;
+                             can use multiple times
+      -k  --keep           Don't unite the pages into one PDF; keep each page
+                             as it's own numbered .pdf file
+      -l  --show-layers    Show layer names and exit
--o, --output PDFFILE Specify the output PDF file name; default is to replace ".svg" suffix of input
+      -o  --output PDFFILE Specify the output PDF file name; default is to
+                             replace the ".svg" suffix of the input file name
-                       file name with ".pdf"; if no ".svg" suffix then ".pdf" is appended.
+                             with ".pdf"; if no ".svg" suffix then ".pdf" is
+                             appended.
--t, --tags TAGS      Conditional tags in effect; separate multiple tags with commas
+      -t  --tags TAGS      Conditional tags in effect; separate tags with commas
+      -x  --prefixes       Parse prefixes in layer names
+      -v  --verbose        Verbose mode
 ```

 ## inklayers Usage